luketurner/cli-of-mine/README.md

 }
 ```

+## Handler Results

+Handlers can return a value of any type.
+This provides a way for handlers to communicate with the code that called `exec`.

-Note that handlers can return a value. `cli-of-mine` doesn't care what you return, but it'll put the value into the `result` property of the object resolved by `exec()`.
+Whatever they return will be returned to the next tier of middleware and eventually put into the `result` property of the ExecResult.

 If a handler returns a `Promise`, the next subcommand handler won't execute until the promise is resolved.

 For example, this will cause the `result` property to be equal to `ctx.args`: